Multiprocessing: Tightly coupled multiprocessor system

 Tightly coupled multiprocessor systems contain multiple CPUs that are connected at the bus level.
-These CPUs may have access to a central shared memory (SMP or UMA), or may participate in a memory hierarchy with both local and shared memory (SM)(NUMA).
+These CPUs may have access to a central shared memory (SMP or uniform memory access (UMA)), or may participate in a memory hierarchy with both local and shared memory (SM) (NUMA).
 The IBM p690 Regatta is an example of a high end SMP system.
 Intel Xeon processors dominated the multiprocessor market for business PCs and were the only major x86 option until the release of AMD's Opteron range of processors in 2004.
-Both ranges of processors had their own onboard cache but provided access to shared memory; the Xeon processors via a common pipe and the Opteron processors via independent pathways to the system RAM.
+Both ranges of processors had their own onboard cache but provided access to shared memory; the Xeon processors via a common pipe and the Opteron processors via independent pathways to the system random-access memory (RAM).

-Chip multiprocessors, also known as multi-core computing, involves more than one processor placed on a single chip and can be thought of the most extreme form of tightly coupled multiprocessing.
+Chip multiprocessors, also known as multi-core computing, involves more than one processor placed on one chip and can be viewed as the most extreme form of tightly coupled multiprocessing.
 Mainframe systems with multiple processors are often tightly coupled.